scigility/scigility.github.io/_products/architecture-conceptionfr.md

 This includes:

-* Feasibility studies
+* Feasability studies
 * Support for your big data strategy
-* Architecture and conception of a modern information platform with SQL, NoSQL and big data technologies
+* Architecture and conception of a modern information platform with SQL, NoSQUL and big data technologies
-* Integration of big data technologies into existing infrastructure, processes and security frameworks
+* Integration of big data technologies into existing infrastructure, processes and security frameworks I
 * Development of guidelines and new process structures
 * Definition of your big data roadmap